A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Numerical examples

 Having in mind that only the condensed mortar form is presently employed, a few measures of operator complexity (OC), representing relative sparsity in the obtained operator hierarchies, are reported.
 Namely, the OC of the condensed mortar reformulation:

-where $\Sigma$ is the one in \eqref{eq:Schur}; the OC of the ``auxiliary'' multigrid hierarchy, relative to the condensed mortar matrix:
+where $\Sigma$ is the one in \eqref{eq:Schur}; the OC of the ``auxiliary'' multigrid hierarchy relative to the condensed mortar matrix:

-and the total OC, relative to the matrix $A$ in \eqref{eq:H1linsys}:
+and the total OC relative to the matrix $A$ in \eqref{eq:H1linsys}:

-Here, NNZ denotes the number of nonzero entries in the sparsity pattern of a matrix, $n_\ell$ is the number of levels (excluding the finest one) in the ``auxiliary'' multigrid hierarchy.
-The matrices $\Sigma^l$, for $l \ge 1$, represent the coarse versions of $\Sigma$ in the multigrid solver hierarchy for the condensed mortar problem.
+Here, NNZ denotes the number of nonzero entries in the sparsity pattern of a matrix and $n_\ell$ is the number of levels (excluding the finest one) in the ``auxiliary'' AMGe hierarchy.
+The matrices $\Sigma^l$ for $l \ge 1$ represent the coarse versions of $\Sigma$ in the AMGe solver hierarchy for the condensed mortar problem.
 Recall that dofs are associated with $\cU^h$ and the matrix $A$ in \eqref{eq:H1linsys}, whereas {\Bdofs} are related to $\cF^H$ and the matrix $\Sigma$ in \eqref{eq:Schur}.

-In all cases, the preconditioned conjugate gradient (PCG) method and the respective multiplicative auxiliary space preconditioner $B_\mathrm{mult}^\mone$ in \eqref{eq:Bmult}, with $\cB^\mone = \cB_\mathrm{sc}^\mone$ in \eqref{eq:cBsc}, are applied for solving the linear system \eqref{eq:H1linsys} and the number of iterations, $n_\mathrm{it}$, is reported.
-The relative tolerance is $10^{-8}$ and the measure in the stopping criterion is $\br^T B^\mone_\mathrm{mult} \br$, for a current residual $\br$.
+In all cases, the preconditioned conjugate gradient (PCG) method and the respective auxiliary space preconditioners in \eqref{eq:Badd} and \eqref{eq:Bmult}, with $\cB^\mone = \cB_\mathrm{sc}^\mone$ in \eqref{eq:cBsc}, are applied for solving the linear system \eqref{eq:H1linsys} and the numbers of iterations $n_\mathrm{a,it}$ and $n_\mathrm{m,it}$ are reported for the respective additive and multiplicative preconditioners.
+The relative tolerance is $10^{-8}$ and the measure in the stopping criterion is $\br^T B^\mone \br$ for a current residual $\br$, where $B^\mone$ is the utilized preconditioner.
 The smoother in the end of \cref{sec:auxprec} is employed.
-Notice that the problem is reduced to the choice of $S^\mone$ as an approximate inverse of the respective $\Sigma$, in \cref{sec:condensation}, to completely obtain the action of $\cB_\mathrm{sc}^\mone$.
+Notice that the problem is reduced to the choice of $S^\mone$ as an approximate inverse of the respective $\Sigma$ in \cref{sec:condensation} to completely obtain the action of $\cB_\mathrm{sc}^\mone$.

 In all tests, a fine-scale $\cE^H = \cE^h$ is used, while $\cF^H$ is selected as a piecewise polynomial space of a lower order.
-Note that $\cF^H$ is defined piecewise on the (coarse-scale) {\Faces}, \emph{not} on the (fine-scale) faces constituting a {\Face}.
-That is, e.g., if piecewise constants are used there is a single constant basis function associated with each {\Face} $F$, \emph{not} multiple basis functions that would correspond to piecewise constants on the faces constituting $F$.
+Note that $\cF^H$ is defined piecewise on the coarse-scale {\Faces}, \emph{not} on the fine-scale faces constituting a {\Face}.
+That is, e.g., if piecewise constants are used, there is a single constant basis function associated with each {\Face} $F$, \emph{not} multiple basis functions that would correspond to piecewise constants on the faces constituting $F$.